AP PHOTOS: Backbreaking work for kids in Afghan brick kilns

 This is a carousel.
 Use Next and Previous buttons to navigate

-1 of30 Afghan children work in a brick factory, on the outskirts of Kabul, Afghanistan, Saturday, Aug.
-20, 2022.
+1 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Tuesday, July 26, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less

-2 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Tuesday, July 26, 2022.
+2 of30 A 12-year-old Afghan girl works in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
+17, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less 3 of30

-4 of30 A 12-year-old Afghan girl works in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
+4 of30 A 4-year-old Afghan girl sleeps after work in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
 17, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less

-5 of30 A 4-year-old Afghan girl sleeps after work in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
+5 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
 17, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less 6 of30

 7 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
 17, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less

-8 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
+8 of30 An 8-year-old Afghan child works in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
 17, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less 9 of30

-10 of30 An 8-year-old Afghan child works in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
-17, 2022.
+10 of30 A 9-year-old Afghan child works in a brick factory on the outskirts of Kabul, Afghanistan, Saturday, Aug.
+20, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less

-11 of30 A 9-year-old Afghan child works in a brick factory on the outskirts of Kabul, Afghanistan, Saturday, Aug.
-20, 2022.
+11 of30 A 9-year-old Afghan girl works in a brick factory on the outskirts of Kabul, Afghanistan, Monday, Sept.
+12, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less 12 of30

-16 of30 A 9-year-old Afghan girl works in a brick factory on the outskirts of Kabul, Afghanistan, Monday, Sept.
-12, 2022.
+16 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Saturday, July 23, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less

-20 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Saturday, July 23, 2022.
+20 of30 A 13-year-old Afghan boy works in a brick factory on the outskirts of Kabul, Afghanistan, Monday, Sept.
+12, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less 21 of30

-22 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Saturday, July 23, 2022.
+22 of30 A 7-year-old Afghan child works in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
+17, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less

-23 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Saturday, July 23, 2022.
+23 of30 An 8-year-old Afghan boy works in a brick factory on the outskirts of Kabul, Afghanistan, Saturday, July 23, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less 24 of30

-26 of30 A 7-year-old Afghan child works in a brick factory on the outskirts of Kabul, Afghanistan, Wednesday, Aug.
-17, 2022.
+26 of30 Afghan children work in a brick factory, on the outskirts of Kabul, Afghanistan, Saturday, Aug.
+20, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less 27 of30

-28 of30 An 8-year-old Afghan boy works in a brick factory on the outskirts of Kabul, Afghanistan, Saturday, July 23, 2022.
+28 of30 Afghan children work in a brick factory on the outskirts of Kabul, Afghanistan, Saturday, Aug.
+20, 2022.
 Aid agencies say the number of children working in Afghanistan is growing ever since the economy collapsed following the Taliban takeover more than a year ago.
 Ebrahim Noroozi/AP Show More Show Less

 30 of30